-Concurrently, the 2017 annual review cycle will mark the system-wide launch of the new faculty reporting system – Activity Insight.
+Additionally, a new faculty reporting system for annual reviews called Activity Insight is now available.
 Activity Insight replaces WORQS and is required for the annual review process for all WSU faculty, regardless of campus, college, or appointment.
 The following is offered as a guide to the implementation of the new annual review process.

 Types of Reviews